admpub/cove/README.md

 ```

+## TODO

+- [ ] Add hooks or middleware for logging, metrics, eviction strategy etc.
+- [ ] More testing

 ## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.